Skip to main content

 So, what is the solution to disjointed, inconsistent marketing campaigns?
 West Virginia University’s Integrated Marketing Communications graduate program seeks to remedy a dis-integrated approach to content marketing by giving senior and fledgling marketing communications professionals alike the skills to develop and perfect marketing campaigns, even across a myriad of channels.

-Here at West Virginia University’s Reed College of Media, our expert faculty, who represent various industries and practice IMC each and every day, define Integrated Marketing Communications as:
+Here at West Virginia University’s Reed School of Media and Communications, our expert faculty, who represent various industries and practice IMC each and every day, define Integrated Marketing Communications as:

 "Integrated Marketing Communications (IMC) is a strategic, collaborative, and promotional business function through which a targeted audience senses consistent, persuasive, and reinforcing brand messaging."